winki03/Teleportation/README.md

-# Teleportation
+# Teleportation + Hand Gesture
-This is a previous group assignment for creating teleportation, which allows players to move from one place to another.
+This is a previous group assignment for creating and destroying teleportation by recognising hand gestures using Leap Motion, which allows players to move from one place to another.

 # Demonstration Video
 You may refer to the video in this link: https://drive.google.com/file/d/1o36pgR75wM0FFFwJ_S_qwJv4L1BGzeSn/view